Peanut Banana Bread

 - In a large bowl, cream the butter, cream cheese and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in bananas and vanilla.
 Combine the flour, baking powder, baking soda and cinnamon; stir into creamed mixture just until moistened.

-- Divide half of the batter between two greased 8-in. x 4-in. loaf pans; sprinkle with half of the topping.
+- Divide half of the batter between two greased 8x4-in. loaf pans; sprinkle with half of the topping.
 Top with chocolate chips.
 Repeat layers of batter and topping.

-- Bake at 350° for 45-55 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 45-55 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.
-Yield: 2 loaves (12 slices each).

 I made this last Thanksgiving.
 It's very good, but next time I will omit the chocolate chips.